hrvach/deskhop/README.md

 ## How it works

 The device acts as an intermediary between your keyboard/mouse and the computer, establishing and maintaining connections with both computers at once.
 Then it chooses where to forward your mouse and keystrokes to, depending on your selection.
+Keyboard follows the mouse and vice versa, so just dragging the mouse to the other desktop will switch both.

 ## Mouse